PeterCamilleri/full_dup/README.md

 # FullDup

+The full_dup gem adds the full_dup method to all objects descended from the Object class.
+While this gem makes extensive use of monkey patching, it does not modify the behaviour of any existing methods.
+This is done to minimize the risk of breaking any existing code.

 The standard dup method creates a fresh instance of most (non-scalar) objects but does not process internal state.
 This internal state remains aliased in the duplicated copy.
 The full_dup method digs deep and makes copies of these